thedaviddias/bfdes.in/posts/hello-world.md

 * Client code uses the same top-level App component, but wraps it in a router.
   The router enables the frontend code to manipulate the aforementioned History API.

-Rendering the first page requested in advance reduces the apprent time to first paint.
+Rendering the first page requested on the server reduces the *apparent* time taken to paint it.
-It is also a form of SEO: webcrawlers find it easier to parse and index plain HTML.
+Note that SSR doesn't come for free: the server is under more load unless a caching strategy is employed.

 This is the backend code responsible for generating the current page: